peter88213/zim2obsidian/README.md

 - Renames pages according to the names given by the top first level heading.
 - Removes each note's first line.
-- Converts Makrdown links to wikilinks (optional).
+- Converts Markdown links to wikilinks (optional).
 - Converts several Markdown formattings to Obsidian style:
     - Replaces Setext-style headers with Atx-style headers.
     - Converts horizontal rulers.